πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Try It Yourself — printf & scanf

-In this simulator, scanf is replaced by an input dialog.
+In this simulator, scanf is replaced by a prompt dialog.

 io_demo.c